 The fee for a sidewalk cafe permit is determined by the size of the café and the location of your establishment.
-You are required to place your local community board on notice of the application and they will schedule your request for a hearing before one of their committees.
+You will be required to appear at a hearing before your local Community Board.
 Be prepared for this hearing and if possible, first meet with members of your community to gauge their position on your application.
 Public opinion is heavily considered by community boards when making their decision on whether to support or reject your application.
 A sidewalk cafe permit is renewable every two years.

 [Note: there are several ‘blackout’ sections in New York City where sidewalk cafes are prohibited.
 These include: Manhattan: Bleecker Street - from Bank Street to Mercer Street; Central Park South - from Fifth Avenue to Sixth Avenue; Greenwich Avenue; Lincoln Square District; Lower Manhattan District (except State, Whitehall, or Chambers streets and Broadway); Mulberry Street Mall; Nassau Street Mall; Park Avenue South and Park Avenue - from 31st Street to 38th Street; United Nations Development District; Brooklyn: Fulton Street Mall (Enclosed cafés allowed along DeKalb Avenue); Sheepshead Bay District; Queens: Far Rockaway Beach 20th Street.
 Less severe restrictions apply to several other locations in the City.